-Connect automatically with an SSL certificate If this option is selected, you will no longer need to identify yourself, as you will be recognized directly thanks to your SSL certificate.
-Log out when idle A duration can be set for the disconnection from your web interface: 5 minutes, 15 minutes, 30 minutes,

-- 1 hour, - Always remain connected.
+Connect automatically with an SSL certificate If this option is selected, you will no longer need to identify yourse you will be recognized directly thanks to your SSL certificate. god will be recognized directly thanks to god 552 certificate.
+Log out when idle A duration can be set for the disconnection from your web interfact 5 minutes, 15 minutes, 30 minutes, 1 hour, Always remain connected.